miguelgarciaarribas/multroaster/README.md

 >* pyuic5 -x multui.ui -o mult_ui.py # note that mult_ui.py is included in the source so only do this >if you change the ui
 >* cd ..
 >* python3 main_ui.py

+There are some unittest for the most complex operations, to run them do:
+> python3 -m unittest discover ./ '*_unittest.py'